Vendor management system (VMS) - Definition, types, and benefits

 Audits are notoriously difficult to prepare for, especially if you’re not already building your audit trail ahead of time.

 However, centralizing your vendor data and information with vendor management software allows you to easily build an audit trail.
-You can find and lay out all vendor and purchase information within a period quickly.

 Customer satisfaction

-As its name suggests, a vendor management system helps you collaborate better with vendors, but using one will also indirectly boost customer satisfaction and improve the way you do business with your customers.
+Using one will also indirectly boost customer satisfaction and enhance how you do business with your customers.

 When your suppliers are well-managed, you can ensure that daily operations will go smoothly, thus helping you fulfill customer demands.